 - Brown Investment Management, L.P. v.
 Parkcentral Global, L.P. – Represented an investor in the Parkcentral hedge fund which, with a related hedge fund, lost over $2.5 billion.
 In an important case involving hedge funds, Mr. Alavi secured a verdict granting his client access to the fund’s investor list.
 The case was appealed to the Delaware Supreme Court and affirmed.

 - Tennessee Gas Pipeline Co. v.
 Columbia Gulf Transmission Co. – Represented Columbia Gulf Transmission Co. in a breach of contract lawsuit involving control (and the original construction) of the Blue Water offshore natural gas pipeline system.
-The case was resolved on a confidential basis.
+Following a bench trial, the case was resolved on a confidential basis.

 - Marc Werner, et al v.
 KPMG, LLP – Represented limited partners of an investment partnership in a securities fraud case against KPMG.
 The case was resolved on a confidential basis.

 - Lenore Schmick Trust, et al v.
 KPMG, LLP – Represented limited partners of an investment partnership in securities fraud case against KPMG.
-The case was resolved on a confidential basis during trial.
+During trial, the case was resolved on a confidential basis.

 - Collins v.
 Beazer Homes USA, Inc. et al. – Represented Judy Collins in one of the first Sarbanes-Oxley cases to be filed in federal court.(see Business Week article).